-Rough terrain forklifts have the ability to tackle a wide range of site conditions – from pavement and hills to mud and back again.
-United Rentals provides a variety of rough terrain forklift rentals to meet your particular jobsite needs.
+United Rentals has the largest fleet of rough terrain forklift rentals available below.
+Rough terrain forklifts have the ability to tackle a wide range of site conditions, from pavement and hills to mud and back again.
+United Rentals provides a variety of rough terrain forklifts for rent to meet your particular jobsite needs.
 Forklifts come in both two-wheel and four-wheel drive models with easy-to-operate controls that help you load, unload and transport materials around the jobsite with ease.
-Lifts come with a maximum lift height of 22 ft. and a ground level lift capacity of 8,000 lb.
+Lifts come with a maximum lift height of 22 feet and a ground-level lift capacity of 8,000 lbs.

 - Also known as all-terrain forklifts, rough terrain forklifts are made for uneven surfaces, such as soft ground, mud, hills and rocks.
 These forklifts have larger, tractor tires with better traction and flotation, so they won't get stuck on soft or steep ground.
 They can also have four-wheel drive and are often fitted with a cage to protect the operator from debris.
 Rough terrain forklifts are used for construction, road maintenance, shipyards and more

 What are the basic types of rough terrain forklifts?